IB Diploma Programme (Grades 11-12)

 - MYP Rubrics for each content area are published in the Student Planner, providing easy reference for students.
 Teachers design task specific rubrics based on these.

-- Report card grades reflect teachers’ professional judgments of student achievement based on the prescribed MYP assessment criteria as well as district and state learning targets and standards.
+- Report card grades reflect teachers’ professional judgments of student achievement based on the MYP assessment criteria as well as district and state learning targets and standards.

 Practices Specific to the DP